jamsinclair/ballast/README.md

 # Ballast
-## Keep your audio balance from drifting!
+### Keep your audio balance from drifting!

 There is, *still*, a long standing MacOS bug where your balance may drift when volume buttons are pressed while CPU is under heavy load 🤷‍♀️.

+Ever noticed your audio not quite right?
+Only to discover your audio balance slightly off 😔

 This free app keeps your balance stable and center and lives in your Menu Bar.